cpske/ISP/assignment/ku-polls/iteration3.md

         ip = request.META.get('REMOTE_ADDR')
     return ip
 ```
-this is OK, but request headers can be manipulated by the sender.
+This is OK, but request headers can be manipulated by the sender.

-## Documents that may help
+## Resources that may help

 - MDN page on Django Authentication: <https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Authentication>
 - My tutorial on Django Authentication: <https://cpske.github.io/ISP/django/authentication>